ShamsUlAzeem/konduit-serving-demo/docs.md

 - Cloud hosting of models (konduit-serving on cloud)

 # KONDUIT SERVING CLI
+A user friendly command line interface to interact with konduit-serving.
+Convenient to be used for launching deployments, predicting outputs, inspecting servers and stopping them.

 The most used commands are:
 - config (for creating boilerplate configurations)
 - serve (for creating and running the server)